ShafayetRajit/shafayetrajit.github.io/index.md

 image:
   feature:
 ---
-I graduated in Computer Science and Engineering from North South University, Bangladesh, and currently work as an Advanced Artificial Intelligence Trainer at <a href="https://www.invisible.co/">Invisible Technologies Inc.</a> In my role, I work on teaching Large Language Models (LLM) to focus on the minute details and nuances present in video and audio.
-This not only advances the proficiency of foundation models but also plays a crucial role in shaping the trajectory of visual media for the future.
+I graduated in Computer Science and Engineering from North South University, Bangladesh, and currently work as a Coding Artificial Intelligence Trainer at <a href="https://www.invisible.co/">Invisible Technologies Inc.</a> In my role, I work on improving how Large Language Models (LLM) understand and generate code-based instructions.
+This includes evaluating their performance on diverse tasks, identifying strengths and weaknesses, and contributing to benchmarks focused on accuracy, coherence, and execution.

 <br />